docker/docs/get-started/02_our_app.md

    ![Empty todo list](images/todo-list-empty.png){: style="width:450px;margin-top:20px;"}
    {: .text-center }

-3.Add an item or two and see that it works as you expect.
+3. Add an item or two and see that it works as you expect.
 You can mark items as complete and remove them.
 Your frontend is successfully storing items in the backend.

 At this point, you have a running todo list manager with a few items.